Please note that Internet Explorer is incompatible with this site.

 This is a Core medical student summer scholarly award experience with the intent of assisting with living expenses as well as costs related to presenting the summer project.
 Should medical students accept funding from RISE, they may not accept/receive any other funding from an alternative source even if it is for a different project.

-EXPECTATION OF FUNDING:
+EXPECTATION OF THE ELECTIVE:

 • Submit a complete protocol including ethical and necessary permissions